tesselode/nata/readme.md

 You can access entities by reading from the `entities` and `hasEntity` tables directly.
 You can also sort the `entities` tables manually if you want.
 It's not recommended to add or remove entities from these tables manually though; use `queue`/`flush`/`remove` for that.

 ### Using systems
 In an Entity Component System architecture, a **system** affects entities with certain qualities.
-In Nata, a system is just an instance of a class that receives events from the pool and can call functions on the pool.
+In Nata, a system is just an object that receives events from a pool.

 A system is defined like this:
 ```lua